Writing

 I simply love Technology

 With announcement after announcement, one thing never changes: I love technology.
-Because it’s a field that never stands still.
+Because it’s a field that just somehow never stops changing the world.

 And just when we think things are stagnating, we’re onto something new.

 Right now, you can feel that energy.
-LLMs (besides being the revolution themselves) inspired new products and companies to launch things that could’ve been done before as well.
+LLMs (besides being the revolution themselves) inspired new products and companies to launch things that could’ve been done before as well, we’ve got that new wave of motion to the startup space.
 Take Taya for example, a necklace you talk into, which transcribes and saves your ideas and thoughts.
 Absolutely beautiful.